francois-rd/coma/docs/source/tutorials/hooks/protocols.rst

             If the :func:`~coma.core.register.register`\ ed object was a class, it is left unchanged.
 If the :func:`~coma.core.register.register`\ ed object was a function, it is implicitly wrapped in a class.
-Before the :ref:`main init hook <hookpipeline>`, :obj:`command` is a class object.
-Afterwards, it is an instance object of that class.
+Before the :ref:`main init hook <hookpipeline>`, :obj:`command` is assumed to be a class object.
+Afterwards, it is assumed to be an instance object of that class.

         .. warning::